640 South State StreetDover, Delaware 19901

 You may need this test if you feel confused, nauseated, and weak.
 These are often signs that your body's electrolytes may be out of balance.

-If you are in the hospital, your doctor may order an electrolyte panel to help make a diagnosis or rule out other problems.
-You may also need this test if your doctor wants to monitor your treatment for another condition.
+If you are in the hospital, your healthcare provider may order an electrolyte panel to help make a diagnosis or rule out other problems.
+You may also need this test if your healthcare provider wants to monitor your treatment for another condition.
 For example, heart failure can cause an electrolyte imbalance, so patients in the hospital for heart failure may have this test to see whether treatment is working.

 You may also have this test if you have: